Adding equatorial-asymmetric effects for spin-precessing binaries into the SEOBNRv5PHM waveform model: Unfaithfulness with Numerical Relativity

 Figure~\ref{fig:hist_max_mm_comparison} presents the distribution of SNR-weighted unfaithfulness, maximized over total mass in the range $[20,200]\,M_{\odot}$, for four waveform models evaluated against the SXS NR dataset.
 We compute the metric at four different source inclinations, $\iota_s = \{0, \pi/6, \pi/3, \pi/2\}$, to probe inclination dependence.

 Comparing \texttt{SEOBNRv5PHM} and \SEOBASYM{}, we observe a clear improvement from the inclusion of antisymmetric modes, particularly at low inclinations.
 As expected, the antisymmetric multipoles are most pronounced perpendicular to the orbital plane, which enhances the gain in face-on configurations.
 This shift is reflected in the distributions and their medians (reported in Table~\ref{tab:median_unfaithfulness}).
 Specifically, \SEOBASYM{} achieves a nearly 50\% reduction in median unfaithfulness for face-on systems.
 The improvement becomes more modest ($\sim$8\%) for edge-on cases.
+We note that the SXS NR waveforms employed here include all the simulations used in calibrating the asymmetric-mode fits of \SEOBASYM{}.
+The comparison against SXS is therefore not fully independent, and is meant to quantify the internal consistency of the model.